What Is Risk Analysis in Software Testing

 - Availability of application test resources

-In Software Testing, some unavoidable risk might take place like:
+In Software Testing, some unavoidable risks might take place:

 - Change in requirements or incomplete requirements